 A Persistence and Completion Academy team guides and leads the institution through the academy.
 Walden’s Persistence and Completion Academy team includes:

-- Annie Pezalla, College of Education
+- Annie Pezalla, College of Education and Human Sciences

 - Walter McCollum, Office of Student Affairs

 - Jan Garfield, College of Management and Human Potential